 In terms of our process, we encourage families to worship regularly with us for 3 months, as way of building the foundation for the promises you will be making.
 We also have a baptismal course to register in, as part of the time of preparation.
 On a Sunday morning the week after the first class, we will present you and your child(ren) to the congregation, along with others preparing for baptism.
 We will ask God’s blessing on you, and will pray for you for the duration of this season of preparation.

 We generally hold baptisms two times a year: once in the fall and once after Easter.
-Contact Pastor Stephanie for details.
+Contact Pastor Kit for details.